-The trigeminal nerve is one of 12 pairs of cranial nerves that originate at the base of the brain.
+The trigeminal nerve is one of 12 pairs of nerves that are attached to the brain.
 The nerve has three branches that conduct sensations from the upper, middle, and lower portions of the face, as well as the oral cavity, to the brain.
 The ophthalmic, or upper, branch supplies sensation to most of the scalp, forehead, and front of the head.
-The maxillary, or middle, branch passes through the cheek, upper jaw, top lip, teeth and gums, and to the side of the nose.
-The nerve’s mandibular, or lower, branch passes through the lower jaw, teeth, gums, and bottom lip.
+The maxillary, or middle, branch stimulates the cheek, upper jaw, top lip, teeth and gums, and to the side of the nose.
+The mandibular, or lower, branch supplies nerves to the lower jaw, teeth and gums, and bottom lip.
 More than one nerve branch can be affected by the disorder.
 Rarely, both sides of the face may be affected at different times in an individual, or even more rarely at the same time (called bilateral TN).

 Pain varies, depending on the type of TN, and may range from sudden, severe, and stabbing to a more constant, aching, burning sensation.
 The intense flashes of pain can be triggered by vibration or contact with the cheek (such as when shaving, washing the face, or applying makeup), brushing teeth, eating, drinking, talking, or being exposed to the wind.
 The pain may affect a small area of the face or may spread.
-The bouts of pain rarely occur at night, when the patient is sleeping.
+Bouts of pain rarely occur at night, when the affected individual is sleeping.

 TN is typified by attacks that stop for a period of time and then return, but the condition can be progressive.
 The attacks often worsen over time, with fewer and shorter pain-free periods before they recur.
 Eventually, the pain-free intervals disappear and medication to control the pain becomes less effective.
 The disorder is not fatal, but can be debilitating.
-Due to the intensity of the pain, some patients may avoid daily activities because they fear an impending attack.
+Due to the intensity of the pain, some individuals may avoid daily activities or social contacts because they fear an impending attack.

-Most TN patients undergo a standard magnetic resonance imaging scan to rule out a tumor or multiple sclerosis as the cause of their pain.
-This scan may or may not clearly show a blood vessel on the nerve.
-Magnetic resonance angiography, which can trace a colored dye that is injected into the bloodstream prior to the scan, can more clearly show blood vessel problems and any compression of the trigeminal nerve close to the brainstem.
+Most people with TN eventually will undergo a magnetic resonance imaging (MRI) scan to rule out a tumor or multiple sclerosis as the cause of their pain.
+This scan may or may not clearly show a blood vessel compressing the nerve.
+Special MRI imaging procedures can reveal the presence and severity of compression of the nerve by a blood vessel.

 Treatment options include medicines, surgery, and complementary approaches.

 Anticonvulsant medicines—used to block nerve firing—are generally effective in treating TN1 but often less effective in TN2.
-These drugs include carbamazepine, oxcarbazepine, topiramate, clonazepam, phenytoin, lamotrigin, and valproic acid.
-Gabapentin or baclofen can be used as a second drug to treat TN and may be given in combination with other anticonvulsants.
+These drugs include carbamazepine, oxcarbazepine, topiramate, gabapentin, pregabalin, clonazepam, phenytoin, lamotrigine, and valproic acid.

-Tricyclic antidepressants such as amitriptyline or nortriptyline are used to treat pain.
+Tricyclic antidepressants such as amitriptyline or nortriptyline can be used to treat pain.
 Common analgesics and opioids are not usually helpful in treating the sharp, recurring pain caused by TN1, although some individuals with TN2 do respond to opioids.
 Eventually, if medication fails to relieve pain or produces intolerable side effects such as cognitive disturbances, memory loss, excess fatigue, bone marrow suppression, or allergy, then surgical treatment may be indicated.
 Since TN is a progressive disorder that often becomes resistant to medication over time, individuals often seek surgical treatment.

-Several neurosurgical procedures are available to treat TN.
-The choice among the various types depends on the patient's preference, physical well-being, previous surgeries, presence of multiple sclerosis, and area of trigeminal nerve involvement (particularly when the upper/ophthalmic branch is involved).
+Several neurosurgical procedures are available to treat TN, depending on the nature of the pain; the individual’s preference, physical health, blood pressure, and previous surgeries; presence of multiple sclerosis, and the distribution of trigeminal nerve involvement (particularly when the upper/ophthalmic branch is involved).
 Some procedures are done on an outpatient basis, while others may involve a more complex operation that is performed under general anesthesia.
-Some degree of facial numbness is expected after most of these procedures, and TN might return despite the procedure’s initial success.
+Some degree of facial numbness is expected after many of these procedures, and TN will often return even if the procedure is initially successful.
 Depending on the procedure, other surgical risks include hearing loss, balance problems, leaking of the cerebrospinal fluid (the fluid that bathes the brain and spinal cord), infection, anesthesia dolorosa (a combination of surface numbness and deep burning pain), and stroke, although the latter is rare.

-A rhizotomy is a procedure in which select nerve fibers are destroyed to block pain.
-A rhizotomy for TN causes some degree of permanent sensory loss and facial numbness.
-Several forms of rhizotomy are available to treat TN:
+A rhizotomy (rhizolysis) is a procedure in which nerve fibers are damaged to block pain.
+A rhizotomy for TN always causes some degree of sensory loss and facial numbness.
+Several forms of rhizotomy are available to treat trigeminal neuralgia:

-Microvascular decompression is the most invasive of all surgeries for TN, but it also offers the lowest probability that pain will return.
-This inpatient procedure, which is performed under general anesthesia, requires that a small opening be made behind the ear.
-While viewing the trigeminal nerve through a microscope, the surgeon moves away the vessels that are compressing the nerve and places a soft cushion between the nerve and the vessels.
-Unlike rhizotomies, there is usually no numbness in the face after this surgery.
-Patients generally recuperate for several days in the hospital following the procedure.
-A neurectomy, which involves cutting part of the nerve, may be performed near the entrance point of the nerve at the brain stem during an attempted microvascular decompression if no vessel is found to be pressing on the trigeminal nerve.
-Neurectomies may also be performed by cutting branches of the trigeminal nerve in the face.
-When done during microvascular decompression, a neurectomy will cause permanent numbness in the area of the face that is supplied by the nerve or nerve branch that is cut.
+A neurectomy (also called partial nerve section), which involves cutting part of the nerve, may be performed near the entrance point of the nerve at the brain stem during an attempted microvascular decompression if no vessel is found to be pressing on the trigeminal nerve.
+Neurectomies also may be performed by cutting superficial branches of the trigeminal nerve in the face.
+When done during microvascular decompression, a neurectomy will cause more long-lasting numbness in the area of the face that is supplied by the nerve or nerve branch that is cut.
 However, when the operation is performed in the face, the nerve may grow back and in time sensation may return.
 With neurectomy, there is risk of creating anesthesia dolorosa.

 For more information on neurological disorders or research programs funded by the National Institute of Neurological Disorders and Stroke, contact the Institute's Brain Resources and Information Network (BRAIN) at: